Customer Service

 But in the broader context of the customer journey, there’s a lot more to it than that.
 An invoice goes out before the customer even receives their first month of service.
 Over time, those monthly invoices will have significantly more contact with the customer than any other division of your business.

 Billing is a customer-facing division of your business that can tank the consumer journey or enhance it, depending on the decisions you make.
-The right subscription management solution provides the tools you need to improve experiences and collect more revenue as a result.
+The right subscription management solution provides the tools you need to improve your billing software experience and collect more revenue as a result.

 Billing and the customer journey